Phxstick/acnicoy/README.md

 Features to be implemented:

 * Earn achievements for learning progress and unlock design settings
-* Many settings to customize design, kanji overview, SRS system, and more
+* Many settings to customize design, SRS system, and more
 * ... and other features (the [todo-list](./todo.md) is fairly large)

 Installation